 Lyssa was right, this girl was really cute with a cute haircut.
-Jenn had naturally curly hair cut into a funky but perfect short layered bob.
-It was different shades of blond and framed her heart shaped face perfectly.
-She was wearing black leggings and an oversized sweater.
-Cute.
+Jenn had naturally curly hair cut into a funky layered bob.
+It was all different shades of blond and framed her heart shaped face perfectly.
+She wore black leggings and an oversized sweater.
+Really cute.

 “Hi!”
 She said in greeting.
-“I didn’t realize you were pregnant!”
+“I didn’t know you were pregnant!”

 I laughed, “Is it that obvious?”

 “No, no!
-I just mean, I have plenty to drink besides wine,” she said.
+I just mean, well I have plenty to drink besides wine,” she said.

 “Well, frankly, a glass of wine sounds really good right now.
-Just a little one, then I can have water.
+Just a little one, then I’ll have water.
 Did Lyssa get in touch?”
-I asked.
-Jenn confirmed that she had.
+I asked and Jenn confirmed that she had.

 “Thank you for having me over,” I said, “I never want to leave!
 This room!”